spaceymonk/spaceymonk.github.io/about.md

 # About me
 Hello there!
 My name is Berktuğ Kaan Özkan.
 I live in Turkey, and I am a computer science student at [ITU](https://www.itu.edu.tr/en/homepage).
-I like playing billard, going gym, cycling and drawing.
+I like playing billiard, going gym, cycling and drawing.
 I code in C++, Java and Python also I am interested in machine learning, blockchain and Linux.